 LeVeL33 (8 Marina Blvd, #33 – 01, Singapore)

 Located atop the 33rd floor of the Marina Bay Financial Center, LeVeL33 is the world's tallest urban microbrewery .
-This bar boasts panoramic views of Singapore's stunning skyline, and is a great place to unwind after a long day.
-All craft beers served in this bar are brewed on site.
-A place not to be missed if you are a craft beer lover.
+This bar boasts panoramic views of Singapore's beautiful skyline, and is a great place to unwind after a long day.
+All craft beers served at this bar are brewed on site.
+A place not to be missed if you love craft beer.

 Spago (10 Bayfront Avenue L57, Singapore)

 When in Singapore don't miss a visit to Spago.
-The view alone, atop the famous Marina Bay Sands, is worth the exorbitant prices and offers one of the most stunning panoramas you will ever visit.
-They have a substantial list of mixed drinks, chilled gin and tonics, chilled beers or champagne to cool you off from the excessive heat.
+The view alone, at the top of the famous Marina Bay Sands, is worth the exorbitant prices and offers one of the most stunning views you will ever visit.
+They have a substantial list of mixed drinks, frozen gin and tonics, cold beers or champagne to cool you down from the excessive heat.

 The cinematic views from the infinity pool over the city and waters of the strait are worth the high cocktail prices.